-Here’s a breakdown of America’s average student loan balances by race and the disparities that exist between demographics.
+Here’s a breakdown of America’s average student loan balances by race and the disparities between demographics.

-Statistics: Student loan debt by race
+Key debt statistics by race

 - Four years after graduating, Black students hold almost twice as much student debt as their white peers, largely due to differences in interest accrual and graduate school borrowing.